Pentagon aims to restructure F-35 office

 The F-35 program is about seven years behind schedule and has seen costs rise about 70 percent above initial estimates.
 Bogdan said it was imperative to make the aircraft more affordable, or orders would drop off, raising costs further.

-Bogdan said he hoped to avoid the kind of “death spiral” that resulted in much smaller orders for the F-22 fighter, also built by Lockheed, as well as other aircraft.
+Bogdan said he hoped to avoid the kind of “death spiral” that resulted in much smaller orders for the F-22 fighter, also built by Lockheed, and other aircraft.

-Frank Kendall, the Pentagon’s chief arms buyer, told reporters after a speech at the conference that the large size of Lockheed’s F-35 program office was discussed during protracted negotiations with the company about a fifth batch of F-35 fighters that was resolved in December.
+The Pentagon’s chief arms buyer, Frank Kendall, told reporters after a speech at the same conference that the large size of Lockheed’s F-35 program office was discussed during protracted negotiations with the company about a fifth batch of F-35 fighters that was resolved in December.

 “They do have a very large program office.
 That’s one of the cost elements that we talked about during the lot 5 negotiations,” Kendall said.

-He said the Pentagon’s F-35 program office was about the right size when it was headed by Bogdan’s predecessor, Vice Admiral David Venlet, but he would talk with Bogdan about his plans to reorganize the office.
+He said the Pentagon’s F-35 program office was about the right size when it was headed by Bogdan’s predecessor, Vice Admiral David Venlet, but he would talk with Bogdan about the issue.

-He said the F-35 program office was larger than most because it includes officials from the eight countries that are helping to fund its development, and the three U.S. military services.
+He said the F-35 program office was larger than most because it includes representatives from the eight countries that are helping to fund its development, and the three military services.

-Christine Fox, director of the Pentagon’s office of Cost Assessment and Program Evaluation, told the conference in a separate speech that the Office of the Secretary of Defense, or OSD, had about 2,000 people.
+(This story corrects headline and first paragraph to show Pentagon did not refer specifically to cutting jobs)

-Reporting By Andrea Shalal-Esa; editing by Gerald E. McCormick, Sofina Mirza-Reid, G Crosse
+Reporting By Andrea Shalal-Esa; Editing by Gerald E. McCormick and Sofina Mirza-Reid